 The members of the Board of Directors are people who have been directly involved with the history-making and preservation of Gospel Music in Texas.
-Each member serves a minimum three year term and attends regular meetings, in addition to their ongoing direction and special contributions to the organization.
+Each member serves a three year term and attends regular meetings, in addition to their ongoing direction and special contributions to the organization.

 Randy C. Wills, President